I once sold Banjo’s old home in Sydney. It was a classic terrace house in Double Bay in Sydney’s Eastern suburbs.

 “In 1885, Paterson began submitting and having his poetry published in the Sydney edition of The Bulletin under the pseudonym of “The Banjo”, the name of a favourite horse.
 Paterson, like The Bulletin, was an ardent nationalist and, in 1889 published a pamphlet, Australia for the Australians, which told of his disdain for cheap labour and his admiration of hard work and the nationalist spirit.

-In 1890, as “The Banjo” he wrote “The Man from Snowy River“, a poem which caught the heart of the nation and, in 1895, had a collection of his works published under that name.
 This book is the most sold collection of Australian bush poetry and is still being reprinted today.
 In his lifetime, Paterson was second only to Rudyard Kipling in popularity among living poets writing in English.
 Paterson also became a journalist, lawyer, jockey, soldier and a farmer.

 Paterson became a war correspondent for The Sydney Morning Herald and The Age during the Second Boer War, sailing for South Africa in October 1899.
 His graphic accounts of the relief of Kimberley, surrender of Bloemfontein (the first correspondent to ride in) and the capture of Pretoria attracted the attention of the press in Britain.